cardano-foundation/developer-portal/docs/portal-style-guide.md

 ## Tabs

-You can use tabs for example to display code examples in different languages:
+You can use tabs to display code examples in different languages.
+For example:

 ```html
 import Tabs from '@theme/Tabs';